Danuta Siedzikówna "Inka" Memorial (Kraków)

-The Danuta Siedzikówna "Inka" Monument (Pomnik Danuty Siedzikówny „Inki”) is a bust sculpture in Kraków, Poland, placed in the Henryk Jordan Park, within the district of Krowodrza.
+The Danuta Siedzikówna "Inka" Memorial (Pomnik Danuty Siedzikówny „Inki”) is a bust sculpture in Kraków, Poland, placed in the Henryk Jordan Park, within the district of Krowodrza.
 It is dedicated to Danuta Siedzikówna, alias "Inka", a medical orderly of the Home Army during the Second World War, and later in the anti-communist resistance, until being captured and executed at the age of 17 in 1946.
 The monument was designed by Leszek Kruczek and unveiled on 16 September 2012.

 History

 The sculpture was designed by Leszek Kruczek, and unveiled on 16 September 2012 in the Henryk Jordan Park.
 It is dedicated to Danuta Siedzikówna, allias "Inka", a medical orderly of the Home Army during the Second World War, and later in the anti-communist resistance, until being captured and executed at the age of 17 in 1946.

 Its copies were unveiled in Warsaw in 2015, and in Piła in 2018.